MrTortoise/MrTortoise.github.io/_posts/2019-06-24-setting-up-elixir-and-liveview.md

 Right now the only reason to use React (aside from being a JS developer) is to get client side updates of the DOM in a way that is not incredibly hard to work with and scale over time.

 The entire ecosystem and deployment pipeline from writing and javascript, html and css has become very very complex.
 The rate at which it is changing is highly significant and as a result developers with more than 2 years of experience in any given front end framework are exceptional.
+Eg compare day rates of 20 years of exp .net against a 2 year dev with only react exp and they are very close.
+Then look at how those hires influence the choices across the entire stack.

-This is a terrible state of affairs - it means that front end development has to follow a 'slash and burn' architectural pattern that assumes all code will be retired in a couple of years.
+The rate of change is a terrible state of affairs - it means that front end development has to follow a 'slash and burn' architectural pattern that assumes all code will be retired in a couple of years (This style of pattern is what leads to the [big ball of mud](https://en.wikipedia.org/wiki/Big_ball_of_mud)).
 These projects should not be designed to last more than 5 years because in 5 years time the landscape of front end development will be totally different.
-Being able to accommodate this change is key.
+Being able to accommodate this rate of change is key - spending a year building a react app before going public for instance is completely wrong.

-### So how to progress?
+### Alternative 1: Encapsulate the area that is rapidly changing behind an ACL

 The generalised strategy of isolating a system from a part that changes is called an adapter or in the parlance of DDD an `anti-corruption layer`.
 If this is a viable strategy then using something that wraps up the entire JS ecosystem and abstracts away from it could be highly valuable.

 This is what phoenix and live view is offering.

-#### Is there another way?
+### Alternative 2: Find a way to intercept and get in before the rapidly changing ecosystem

-Yes, come in underneath the javascript - this is hopefully what things like web assembly and Blazor are going to offer.
+This complexity comes from there being an ever changing standard of javascript being implemented in many different ways across browsers.
+Its a mess - so maybe we should [create a brand new competing standard](https://xkcd.com/927/)?
+This is hopefully what things like web assembly and Blazor are going to offer.
 I will be writing something on an investigation on that shortly.

+The hope with these 2 options is - much like how html5 and the evolution away from jquery led to another generation of solutions that learnt from the insanity of jquery (mainly by abstracting away from global state) - WebAssembly can learn from everything before it and come up with something uniquely more consistent across browsers.
+Things like Edge moving to Chromium will also help.

-## Install Elixir and Phoenix
+## In the meantime: Install Elixir and Phoenix

 [Install Elixir](https://elixir-lang.org/install.html) - I use Ubuntu because windows terminals are terrible in their support for full character sets.
 I am hoping that [WSL2](https://devblogs.microsoft.com/commandline/wsl-2-is-now-available-in-windows-insiders/) will fix this (but im not on the insider preview builds of windows)